"Anastasia is a fine musician, a great teacher and a committed human being."

 Yorkshire-born Anastasia Micklethwaite is a musical director, teacher, flautist, contralto and conductor.
 She has lived and worked in the UK and New York City and has toured extensively as a soloist, chorister and orchestral musician, performing at many of the world's leading concert halls.
 On graduating from Trinity College, Cambridge, Anastasia successfully maintained dual careers in International Banking and Musical Performance.
 In 2002 she set up Furness Music Centre in Cumbria and decided to focus solely on teaching and performing.
 Anastasia specialises in flute, voice and choral directing, whilst working in schools.
-She is currently the Director of Music at Casterton, Sedbergh Preparatory School in Cumbria.
+She has held the position of Director of Music at St George's School, Windsor Castle and Casterton, Sedbergh Preparatory School in Cumbria.

 Anastasia has won several major awards and competitions for her performances and has made numerous TV and radio broadcasts, in addition to commercial recordings.
 She feels priviledged to have studied and worked with many great musicians and conductors over the years, but is especially grateful to Atarah Ben-Tovim MBE, the late Dr Richard Marlow, the late Janet Alexander, David Butt, Dr Gordon Pearce, Michael Brewer, John Powell, John Leach, the late Morag Noble, Jeffrey Dooley, Peter Broadbent and the late Sir Neville Marriner for their guidance and friendship.